divanov11/dennisivy.com/src/pages/events/october-hackathon.md

 💰  Prize money: $200 - 5 winners will be selected

-Build an API that outputs a list of developer advocates with their details such as where they work, social links, bio, etc.
+Build an API that outputs a list of developer advocates with their details such as where they work, social links, bio, etc. Example API response bellow.

 **Project Requirements**

-Your API should at a minumum have these 4 endpoints
+Your API should at a minumum have these 2 endpoints

 1. `/advocates`
-2. `/advocates/:id`
+2. `/advocates/:username`
-3. `/companies`
-4. `/companies/:id`

 Your API should be searchable (By user name), paginated.

 Ex:

-`/advocates/?query=dennis&limit=20&page=2`
+`/advocates/?query=dennis`

 Your endpoints should provide links to user profile pictures and company logos.